cryotools/cosipy/docs/source/index.rst

 Documentation
 ==================================
-COSIPY is a coupled snowpack and ice surface energy and mass balance model which solves the energy balance at the surface and is coupled to an adaptive vertical multi-layer subsurface module.
+COSIPY is a Python-based coupled snowpack and ice surface energy and mass balance model which solves the energy balance at the surface and is coupled to an adaptive vertical multi-layer subsurface module.

 .. toctree::
    :maxdepth: 2